Don't Call a Plumber! Find Out How to Address Common Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems include dripping taps and toilets that run blocked drains, and low pressure water.
+The most frequent plumbing issues are leaky taps and toilets that run clogged drains, and low pressure water.

 Is DIY plumbing safe?